antonvh/UartRemote/README.md

 - The library has a command loop to wait and listen for calls.
 That loop is customizable and non-blocking so you can add your own code to it.
 - The C-struct-like encoding is included in the payload, so the other side always knows how to decode it.

+Usage: you can use all of parts of this library for your own projects.
+Please give us credits at least.
+We put a lot spare time in this.
+You are also welcome to contribute.
+Please fork and PR.

 ## Micropython

 Uniform library that works on standard MicroPython platforms, the EV3 and the Spike.
 See [example code and usage in the MicroPython subdirectory](MicroPython/README.md).